 What to Wear in Cancun, Playa del Carmen & Tulum

-If you’re visiting Cancun, Playa del Carmen or Tulum, then it’s a safe bet you’ll be spending most of your trip either at the beach or around the pool.
+If you’re visiting Cancun, Playa del Carmen or Tulum (perhaps for a music festival), then it’s a safe bet you’ll be spending most of your trip either at the beach or around the pool.
 Feel free to wear whatever you want: shorts, crop tops, bro tanks, swimsuit coverups and flip flops.

 Even when you’re in town, unless you’re at an upscale restaurant, no one will bat an eye if you walk into an establishment wearing jean shorts and a bikini top.